nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

-- [ ] update eventual libraries and code to remove the stp register
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)
 - [ ] add compiletime arithmetics in the data section (maybe allow const arithmetic inside {})